ssl-hep/ServiceX_transformer/README.md

 ### Messaging Backend
-The transformer writes the generated awkward arrays to a messaging backend for streaming to analysis applications.
+The transformer writes the generated awkward arrays to a messaging backend for delivery to analysis applications.
 You can choose between:
 * Kafka - for a fully cached, resource intensive topic as output
-* Redis - for a size constrained queue which will reduce output in response to back pressure from the reading application
+* Object-Store - For saving modest result sets that can be downloaded

 These can be selected from command line options.
 There are numerous options for each backend.